NethServer/docs/administrator-manual/en/vpn.rst

    with certificate, avoiding the need to create a system user.

-   On the other hand, it's mandatory to choose a system account if you want to use authentication with user name and password.
+   On the other hand, it's mandatory to choose a system account if you want to use authentication with user name and password or with one time password (2FA).

 2. Download the file containing the configuration and certificates.
    As an alternative, the file can be sent to the user by mail (available only on the new Server Manager).